kbastani/spring-cloud-polyglot-persistence-example/README.md

 Each microservice will coordinate with Eureka to retrieve API routes for the entire cluster.
 Using this strategy each microservice in a cluster can be load balanced and exposed through one API gateway.
 Each service will automatically discover and route API requests to the service that owns the route.
 This proxying technique is equally helpful when developing user interfaces, as the full API of the platform is available through its own host as a proxy.

+## Run it on PivotalCF

+1. Requirements: Maven 3, Java 8, Docker, Docker Compose

+2. Download Docker if you haven’t already.
+Follow the instructions found [here] (https://docs.docker.com/installation/), to get Docker up and running on your development machine.
+You will also need to install [Docker Compose] (https://docs.docker.com/compose/), the installation guide can be found [here] (https://docs.docker.com/compose/install/)

+3. Clone the repo: $git clone https://github.com/kbhattacharya-pivotal/spring-cloud-polyglot-persistence-example.git

+4. Building the project:
+* To build the project, from the terminal, run the following command at the root of the project.
+* $mvn clean install (from project root dir)

+5. Push to PivotalCF
+* edit manifest.yml to use your domain name instead of cfapps.io
+* make sure a MySQL service instance is present in the space you are pushing to, with name "mysql"
+* $cf push (from the project root dir)

+That's it!

 # License

 This project is licensed under Apache License 2.0.